freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/css/colors/index.md

 CSS Colors is a CSS module that deals with colors, color types, color blending, and opacity.
 Not all CSS properties that take a <color> as a value are part of this module, but they do depend upon it.
 In CSS, you can change the color of almost any element in your HTML page.
 Properties like `background-color`, `color`, and `border-color` set the color of those elements.

 CSS supports color names, hexadecimal and RGB colors.
-As well as introducing the `opacity` declaration, colors in CSS3 can now be specified using color names, or RGB, HEX, HSL, RGBA, HSLA values.
+In addition to the introduction of the `opacity` declaration, colors in CSS3 can now be specified using color names, or RGB, HEX, HSL, RGBA, HSLA values.

 HTML supports 140 standard <a href='https://www.w3schools.com/colors/colors_names.asp' target='_blank' rel='nofollow'>color names</a>.